Stokes Center for Creative Writing

 USA alum Tom Franklin is the New York Times bestselling author of Crooked Letter, Crooked Letter (2010), which won the Los Angeles Times Book Prize and the Crime Writers' Association's Gold Dagger Award.
 His previous works include Poachers: Stories (1999), Hell at the Breech (2003), and Smonk (2006).
 Winner of a Guggenheim Fellowship, the Willie Morris Prize for Southern Fiction, and the Alabama Library Award for Fiction, Franklin teaches at the University of Mississippi.

-Please note: Beth Ann Fennelly and Tom Franklin will be appearing together at this event, which will be held in the USA Archaeology Museum.
+Please note: Beth Ann Fennelly and Tom Franklin will be appearing together at this event, which will be held in the Marx Library Auditorium.
 [PHOTO CREDITS: Unknown]

 Our Creative Writing Faculty